SolidiFiNexus/xrp-meets-web3/readme.md

 # Introduction

-In recent years more and more apps are being created on top of the XRP Ledger.
-They offer great features that go beyond sending and receiving XRP.
-Think of Bithomp, onXRP, xrptoolkit and many more.

-XRPL Labs recently released a xApp to the web on the 6th of April 2023 (https://unhosted.exchange/).
-This transition to dApps is what we are expecting to see, as otherwise apps would be isolated and not accessible to everyone.
-The DEX developed by XRPL Labs is a great dApp for XUMM, but unfortunately we can't use it dispite being it very useful to our users.
-There is no connection standard yet.
+In recent years, the XRP Ledger has seen a surge in applications that offer features beyond basic XRP transactions.
+Notable examples include Bithomp, onXRP, and xrptoolkit.
+These applications demonstrate the expanding potential of the XRP Ledger ecosystem.

+On April 6, 2023, XRPL Labs released a web app (https://unhosted.exchange/), highlighting the shift towards decentralized applications (dApps).
+This transition is crucial for ensuring that applications are interconnected and accessible to all users, rather than being isolated.
+Despite the usefulness of the DEX developed by XRPL Labs for XUMM, its full potential remains untapped due to the absence of a standard connection method.

-How great would it be if any mobile application would have access to such dApps?
-Could there be something as simple as connecting your non-custodial mobile wallet to any dApp with a press on a button?
+Imagine if any mobile application could seamlessly access such dApps.
+What if connecting your non-custodial mobile wallet to any dApp was as simple as pressing a button?

-Absolutely :) With XRP-meets-web3 we would like to make this happen.
-What has become a standard in the EVM-world has yet to be created for the XRPL.
-With this project we would like to offer developers a simple tool that they can integrate within their online dApps so that mobile applications can interact with these projects in a safe and secure manner.
+With XRP-meets-web3, we aim to turn this vision into reality.
+What has become standard practice in the Ethereum Virtual Machine (EVM) world has yet to be realized for the XRP Ledger.
+This project will provide developers with a straightforward tool to integrate their online dApps, enabling secure and seamless interactions with mobile applications.

 # What does this repo contain?